This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Benefits and Risks of Green and Yellow Snakes

-You’ll find that green and yellow snakes in your backyard can act as natural pest controllers, eliminating rodents and insects.
+You’ll find that green and yellow snakes serve as natural pest controllers in ecosystems, keeping rodent populations in check.

 Ecological Role and Importance

-- Ecosystem balance – controlling rodents and insects that damage crops and spread disease
+- Pest control – They regulate rodent and insect populations that would otherwise damage crops and spread disease

 Potential Threats to Humans and Pets